esorrie/EdSCore/README.md

 ## Requirements
 - Git
-- Docker
+- Docker: to containerize the application
 - NPM
-- vite v4.4.4
+- NODE.JS: to run vite for front-end development
-- Composer
+- Composer: to manage laravel dependencies
 - Laravel v10.15.0
 - PHP v

 ## Installation
-Download Repo.
-Install composer.
-Run `composer install`.

-## Run the project
- - docker-compose up -d

- - To build the front end
+ - Copy the github repository.
+### Build and run docker containers
+ - open the terminal and navigate to the project directory
+    - `docker-compose up -d`
+### Install Composer Dependencies
+ - open the terminal and navigate to the project directory
+    - `composer install`
+### Install Node.js dependencies
+ - open the terminal and navigate to the project directory
+    - `npm install`
+### Running Vite for Front-End
-    - npm run dev
+ - `npm run dev`

 ## How to use
 ### Non-users only have access to the home page
  - Create a new user account with email, password & name
  - If you don't have an account register

+### Home Page
+ - Displays the next fixture across all league fixtures

 ### League Menu
  - The league index displays each of the leagues that are called using the API
  - the search bar allows you to filter the league results to find a desired league more easily